 However, I’m not going deep on the IFTTT service here, like what it is, how it works, or how to use the site for content syndication.
 I’m also not going to show how to create social media profiles for IFTTT.
 There are plenty of tutorial videos on YouTube and Google.
-You should go through a few of them to understand IFTTT.
+It would help if you went through a few of them to understand IFTTT.

 IFTTT “service” represents the 650+ individual brands inside IFTTT.
 These brands are Gmail, Google, WordPress, Blogspot, Facebook, Twitter, Telegram, Instagram, Linked In, Pinterest, Instagram, Bitly, Dropbox, and many more.

-And an applet is a connector of two or more services or sites (out of 650+ sites).
+And an applet is a connector of two or more services or sites (out of 650+ websites).
 You may need to set conditions for the connectors (applets).
 These conditions trigger your desired actions.

 My Content Syndication Strategy

-The reason for not posting the main blog post is we don’t want to repost our entire blog posts on different sites.
+Not posting the main blog post is because we don’t want to repost our entire blog posts on different sites.
 Blog posts these days are getting longer & longer because of Google ranking factors.
 300-500 word posts don’t work these days.
 We need to make 1500- 5000 or more worded posts to impact Google’s ranking.

-So, to get the most out of our efforts, we are going to break down our blog posts into a few pieces.
+So, to get the most out of our efforts, we will break down our blog posts into a few pieces.
 And then repost the parts to our wordpress.com blog.
-I’ll discuss more the breaking down-process in Step# 5, which is very important.
+I’ll discuss breaking down the process in Step# 5, which is very important.

-Before reposting on our wordpress.com blog, we will add a catchy headline and an eye-attracting image- posting a meaningful and catchy headline is vital, so is a catchy image with it.
-We can use the headers (H1, H2, H3, H4) of our main posts as headlines if possible.
+Before reposting our wordpress.com blog, we will add a catchy headline and an eye-attracting image.
+Posting a meaningful and catchy headline is vital, so is a catchy Image with it.
+We can use our main posts’ headers (H1, H2, H3, H4) as headlines.
 Or we can create new headlines to include with our pieces of content.

-It’s always better to hyper-link an anchor text around your keywords for SEO reason.
+For SEO reasons, it’s always better to hyper-link an anchor text around your keywords.
 You can do this: “read more on your-anchor-text,” or “continue reading your-anchor-text.”
-Also, hyperlink a word/keyword of the post’s body to a different but similar blog post of your main site.
+Also, hyperlink a word/keyword of the post’s body to your leading site’s different but similar blog post.